Stanely Ng

-Ng Yong Woo Stanely (born 27 May 1992) is a Singaporean footballer who plays as a midfielder for Hougang United FC in the Sleague.
+Stanely Ng Yong Woo (born 27 May 1992) is a Singaporean footballer who plays as a midfielder for Hougang United FC in the Singapore Premier League.

 Club career

 Geylang United

 Ng began his professional football career with Geylang United FC in the Sleague in 2011.

 Ng made his Sleague debut as the first prime league player in the year, he came on as a substitute against Young Lions.
 He appeared a couple of times in the Sleague.

 Ng helped Geylang United prime league team to win the championship in his first season.
 Alongside the likes of Amy Recha, Wahyudi Wahid and Taufiq Ghani.

 Courts Young Lions

 In 2012, Ng signed for Courts Young Lions, however due to national service commitments Ng failed to make a single appearance throughout the 2012 season.

-Ng returned to the Young Lions squad in only August 2013 season, made his debut against Hougang United and only making 5 appearances in the season.
+Ng returned to the Young Lions squad in the only August 2013 season, made his debut against Hougang United and only made 5 appearances in the season.

-In 2014, Ng stayed with the Courts Young Lions for his development of football, seems promising and exciting at the start of the season.
-Unfortunately, not the case for the remaining of the season as he found himself often on the bench.
-Also missing out a spot in the 2014 Asian Games in Incheon, South Korea.
+In 2014, Ng stayed with the Courts Young Lions for his development of football, which seemed promising and exciting at the start of the season.
+Unfortunately, this was not the case for the remainder of the season as he found himself often on the bench.
+Also missing out on a spot in the 2014 Asian Games in Incheon, South Korea.